saegl5/check_student_loans_other_resources/README.md

 ```
 The benefit to rendering markdown with R is that one can embed executable R [code chunks](https://rmarkdown.rstudio.com/lesson-3.html "Click here for more information.").
 Embed a chunk; change the file's extension to .Rmd; then, re-render the file. -->

-### Additional Resources
+## Additional Resources

 special_cases_in_iOS.txt<br>
-(one for rounding to the nearest cent, and one for casting as an integer)
+(one for rounding to the nearest cent, and one for casting as an integer; supplements the native app)

 Jupyter > Ten-Year_Minimum_Errors.ipynb<br>
-(for computing ten-year minimum monthly payment errors)
+(for computing ten-year minimum monthly payment errors; supplements checking_calculations.xlsx *and* the native app)

 LaTeX > deeper_insight.pdf<br>
-(provides context, an overview, terminology and formulae)
+(provides context, an overview, terminology and formulae; supplements checking_calculations.xlsx *and* the native app)

 LaTeX > extra_insight.pdf<br>
-(provides examples and derivations)
+(provides examples and derivations; supplements checking_calculations.xlsx *and* the native app)

 <!--deeper_insight.tex (source code)
     extra_insight.tex (source code)